-- The candidate should have completed B.Sc./B.Sc.(YOGA) in graduation from any UGC recognized university. - Lateral Entry: One year P.G. diploma passed in Yoga after B.Sc. from any UGC recognized university.
-The admission will be given in 2nd Year of M.Sc.
-Yoga, depending on the availability of seats. - Mode of Admission: As per the University Norms. - Medium of instruction: Hindi/English shall be the medium of instruction for all the subjects of study and for examination of the course.

-Method of Teaching: The method of teaching adopted shall be a combination of lectures, demonstrations and practical by the full time faculty, visiting or part time or guest faculty.

-Examination: As per the University norms.

-Duration of examination: As per the University norms.

-Attendance : Attendance to appear in the end semester examination : The permission to appear in end semester examination shall be granted to such candidate only who have fulfill the condition of 75% attendance in each subject separately in theory and practical as per the university rule.
+- The candidate should have completed Graduation (any stream) from any UGC recognized university. - Lateral Entry: One year P.G. diploma passed in Yoga after graduation.
+The admission will be given in 2nd Year of M.A.
+Yoga, depending on the availability of seats. - Mode of Admission: As per the University Norms. - Medium of instruction: Hindi/English shall be the medium of instruction for all the subjects of study and for examination of the course. - Method of Teaching: The method of teaching adopted shall be a combination of lectures, demonstrations and practicals by the full time faculty, visiting or part time or guest faculty. - Examination: As per the University norms. - Duration of examination: As per the University norms. - Attendance to appear in the end semester examination: The permission to appear in end semester examination shall be granted to such candidate only who have fulfill the condition of 75% attendance in each subject separately in theory and practical as per the university rule.
 Regarding attendance requirements students will have to fulfill the condition of 75% attendance.
 15% relaxation in attendance, in exceptional circumstances can be made by the Vice Chancellor on the recommendation of the Director/Coordinator/Head of the Institute/Department.